Oasis256/StoryTeller/upcoming-book.md

 - Add new locale translations to `client/strings/`.
 - Extend scraping logic in `risingShadowScraper.js` as needed.
-- Improve frontend display in `LibraryItemDetails.vue` and
+- Improve frontend display in `LibraryItemDetails.vue` and `UpcomingCoverPreviewModal.vue`.

+---